bitfireAT/davx5-manual/webdav_push.rst

 The server needs to support and be configured for WebDAV-Push.

-Currently, there's only an experimental implementation of WebDAV-Push for Nextcloud:
+Currently, there's only an implementation of WebDAV-Push for Nextcloud:
 `nc_ext_dav_push <https://github.com/bitfireAT/nc_ext_dav_push/>`_.
 If you know of any other CalDAV/CardDAV server that supports WebDAV-Push or if you're interested in implementing it for some server, please `let us know <https://www.davx5.com/support>`_.

 You just need to install the `dav_push extension <https://apps.nextcloud.com/apps/dav_push>`_ on the Nextcloud server.
-However, due to the experimental nature of the app, it's possible that the version in the app store is outdated or not working.
-In that case, you can fetch the latest source code directly from Github into the respective app directory.
+You can, however, also fetch the latest source code directly from Github into the respective app directory.

 Currently, the dav_push app doesn't need any configuration.
 It automatically creates a VAPID server key.